kasslent/clc-digital-skills/_lessons/module-5.1.md

 ![]({{ site.img }}/module4/seo-cheatsheet.jpg)

 * **Word count** - this is a tricky one since “recommended word count for SEO” keeps changing.
 Some say 300 words is enough, others argue that long-form (1000+ words) content performs better.
-Generally, with longer content you have an ability to naturally include more keywords to your text, which search engines will pick up.
-My personal rule of thumb 500+ words.
+Generally, with longer content, you have the ability to naturally include more keywords to your text, which search engines will then pick up.
+A good rule of thumb is around 500+ words.

-* **Images** - although search engine bots can’t “see” images, there is a way to make them visible by adding alt tags.
+* **Images** - although search engine bots can’t “see” images, our use of the `alt` attribute will not only benefit our site's accessibility, but also our SEO.
-	* Make sure your alt tags include your targeted keywords
+	* Your `alt` attribute can include your targeted keywords if applicable to the image's context

 </div>